abusesa/abusehelper/docs/Harmonization.md

 # Data Harmonization Ontology (TLP White)

 What is data harmonization?
 What is an ontology?
 The purpose of this document is to help you better deal with the complexity that arises from processing threat intelligence from heterogeneous sources.
 Data harmonization is a contract to call same things always by the same name, i.e. an ip address is always referred to as an **ip**.

 With data harmonization briefly visited, we move on to defining an ontology.
 An ontology in our case is a higher level abstraction of a language, where each lexeme addresses an observable characteristic of either an Indicator of Compromise, IoC, or a vulnerable service discovered through actively scanning the Internet.
 Our grammar is thus expressed as sets of key-value pairs, which are straightforward to serialize into AbuseHelper events.

 Below, we will reference events as collections of ontology key-value pairs.
+Please note that we use **key** to denote a harmonized event key, whereas a lexeme in this ontology is called an **attribute**.

 ## Ontology, Schema or Taxonomy